objarni/remind-frontend/README.md

 Tech
 ----

-ReMind UI uses HTML and JavaScript libraries Angular to implement web service and data updates.
+ReMind UI uses HTML and JavaScript with [Angular](https://angularjs.org/) to impleent web service and data updates.

-Response design is based on Skeleton.
+The response CSS design is based on [Skeleton](http://getskeleton.com/).